Enric Sagnier

-Enric Sagnier i Villavecchia ([ənˈrik səŋniˈe]; 1858 in Barcelona – 1931) was a Spanish architect.
+Enric Sagnier i Villavecchia ([ənˈrik səŋniˈe]; 1858 in Barcelona – 1931) was a Catalan architect.

 Although now not as well known as his contemporaries Antoni Gaudí, Lluís Domènech i Montaner and Josep Puig i Cadafalch, he was responsible for a number of landmark buildings, was very prolific, and could turn his hand to many styles, including neo-Gothic, neo-Baroque and Modernista.
 He qualified as an architect in 1882, and one of his earliest works, together with Josep Domènech i Estapà, was the Palau de Justícia in Barcelona.